BooleanCube/TutorialBot/README.md

 # TutorialBot
 This is the code for my TutorialBot.

 Hi!
-I am BooleanCube, a youtuber and game/bot developer!
+I am BooleanCube, a youtuber, game/bot developer and a competitive programmer!

 To follow my TutorialBot series head over to: https://www.youtube.com/playlist?list=PLu-RmOYgdRXDYtbfKNvsBcT4CXLrgusSf